What is SCORM, and Overview of Integrating SCORM with AOM

 - The Manifest file must include a resource identifier of the Launch/Entry file.

-Now that you've learned about SCORM, why not add it to your Course?
+Now that you've learned about SCORM, why not add it to your Course using the steps laid out in the overview?
 These articles will help guide you in that process: